Registered Nonprofit: 2526/2 Thailand EST. 2001

 Volunteers make a difference.

-Apart from introducing you to your volunteer work, we can tell you about things the normal tourist does not get to see.
+Apart from introducing you to your volunteer work, because we are locally based we can show you things the normal tourist does not get to see!

-Spend your free time in a different Thailand.
-Visit, travel and eat local off the tourist tracks.
+Spend your free time in a different Thailand, where OpenmindProjects was founded and is based.
+Visit, travel and eat local, off the tourist track.
 Drive along the amazing Mekong River, stretching from the Himalayas to the Pacific.
 Climb the Lonely Mountain Phu Tok, one of the scariest walks in the world according to the National Geographic.

-In NongKhai, the truly Indochinese town, with its Thai, Isan, Vietnamese, Chinese people, you must visit the amazing Giant Buddha Park and go boating on a Million Water Lilies Lake.
+In NongKhai, our home, a truly Indochinese town with its Thai, Isan, Vietnamese, Lao and Chinese people, you can visit the amazing Giant Buddha Park and go boating on a Million Water Lilies Lake.
 Watch the mysterious Naga Fireballs rising up from the Mekong on the full moon night in October.
 Some people believe they come from the Naga dragon.
-Cross over to Laos.
+Cross the Mekong on the Friendship Bridge to Laos.

 Tell us about yourself.
 Book a time to chat with us and we will tell you about your options and life as a volunteer.

 Volunteer in the rural Northeast Thailand.
-Enjoy local hospitality and the gratitude of their children.
+Enjoy local hospitality and the gratitude of the adults and children you work with.

-Volunteers teach English and IT at public, temple and a school for disabled students.
+Volunteers teach English and IT at public and temple schools and a school for students with disabilities.

 With OpenmindProjects students learn by doing.
-They practice English conversation with volunteers to make them motivated and gain confidence to speak English. .
+They practice English conversation with volunteers to make them motivated and to gain confidence to speak English.

-Before you travel you get a Volunteer Handbook to introduce you to your volunteer work, teaching, culture and even some language.
+Before you travel you’ll get a Volunteer Handbook to introduce you to your volunteer work, teaching, culture and even some language.

-When you arrive we meet you, tell you more and introduce you to the school, students, teachers.
+When you arrive we’ll meet you, tell you more and introduce you to the school, students, teachers.

 Meet cofounder Gaweechat.

-He will tell you about OpenmindProjects, about life in Isaan, the Northeast and life in the village!
-Meet sister Kai.
-Try her local food.
+He will tell you about OpenmindProjects, about life in Isaan, the Northeast, and life in the village!
+Meet his sister Kai and try her local Isaan food.
 Meet young Neorn, who learned so much with volunteers and now making fairy tales in English.

-Meet hostess Orawan.
-Stay at in her charming bungalow village in Nongkhai.
-A retired teacher, she is a member of the Openmind family, who taught many local Openmind students.
+Meet hostess Orawan and stay in her charming bungalow village in Nongkhai.
+A retired teacher, she is a member of the Openmind family who taught many local Openmind students.

-Learn More, about this the poorest region of Thailand, one third of the country.
-The friendly Isan people actually speak Lao.
-Farming is the main livelihood in the villages.
-But many young people must head to the south or abroad to find a job.
+Learn More about this the poorest region of Thailand, one third of the country, where the friendly Isan people actually speak Lao.
+Farming is the main livelihood in the villages, but many young people must head to the south or abroad to find jobs.

-Ask us for more information, articles, blogs about the Northeast Thailand!
+Ask us for more information, articles, blogs about the Northeast Thailand, our home base!

-Help OpenmindProjects raise funds to help poor children and protect the environment, at “no extra cost” to you!
-Book your transportation boat, buses, trains, ferries, flights and hotels via our partner links.
-They give a percentage of what you spend to support our projects.
+Help OpenmindProjects raise funds to benefit disadvantaged children and the environment, with no additional cost to you!
+Book your trips—including boats, buses, trains, ferries, flights, and hotels—through our partner links.
+These partners then contribute a portion of your spending to support our initiatives.

-💡 We don’t sell tickets – we simply help you find the cheapest ones from your favorite booking sites.
-For free!
+We don’t sell tickets – We help you find the most cost-effective tickets from your preferred booking providers with no extra charge!